Zeyu-Li/functionally-set/README.md

 ### A bit about functional programming

 Functional Programming as opposed to procedural programming is not based functions map from a set of inputs to some set of outputs.
 As you can see, this is a strict and rigorous mathematical way to program.
 To achieve this, FL (functional languages) makes variables immutable.
 This way you cannot modify anything.
 Then how do you do anything you may ask?
 Well, most FL can still copy one variable to the next.
-Therefore, if we want to modify some element in an array, just copy a the array while defining the changed element to the new element.
+Therefore, if we want to modify some element in an array, just copy the array while defining the changed element to the new element.

 With this much copying, you might assume that it is a slow language, however, FLs do this in a clever way.
 Say we have an array of 100 different elements.
-FLs usually creates multiple partitions (subsets) and organizing it in a tree.
+FLs usually creates multiple partitions (subsets) and organize it in a tree.
 Therefore, if we want to change something in the middle, copy and change a single sub-node of the tree containing the offending element.